 - optional toppings: Japanese flavored mayonnaise (we mixed mayo with chili sauce), katsuoboshi flakes, okonomiyaki sauce, sliced green onion, crunchy salty bits of whatever you want

 - Prepare the batter: whisk together the flour, salt, sugar, and baking powder in a medium bowl.
-Add broth or water and sweet potatoes, and mix until fully combined.
+Add broth or water and sweet potato, and mix until fully combined.
 It should have a fairly loose consistency, like papier-mache, and not thick like Western pancake batter.
 Add more broth or water until you get this consistency.
 Refrigerate for at least one hour to allow the batter to rest.

 - Remove the batter from the fridge, and whisk in the eggs, panko, and pickled ginger.
 (Again, unlike pancake batter, you want this one to be fully combined and incorporated, with no lumps.)
 Add the shredded/sliced cabbage, ⅓ at a time, and mix thoroughly with a spatula.
 You should have a batter that resembles cole slaw in appearance and consistency.